Top 50 Must-Know System Design Interview Questions

 | Reading Time: 3 minute

 Article written by Rishabh Dev Choudhary under the guidance of Alejandro Velez, former ML and Data Engineer and instructor at Interview Kickstart.
-Reviewed by Abhinav Rawat, a Senior Product Manager.
+Reviewed by Manish Chawla, a problem-solver, ML enthusiast, and an Engineering Leader with 20+ years of experience

 | Reading Time: 3 minutes